The explosion of social media in recent years means that you as a voiceover artist can't afford to not be online.

 Remember with Twitter, write in lively, engaging and concise language - the quirkier the better - and include links and a picture!

-BigFish Media's "Aquarium" of some of our voiceovers and staff.
+BigFish Media's "Aquarium" of some of our voiceovers and team

 Marketing is key to getting your voice heard ... literally.
-So a good strategy of choosing the right agency (like ours at BigFish Media) is important to maybe securing future work.
+So a good strategy of choosing the right agency is important to maybe securing future work.

 Check out the competition to see what other voiceovers are doing.
 Up your game by upgrading your website with relevant content, better-written and regular tweets or have a snappier voiceover showreel.

-Remember, most clients will sum up your voiceover talents in just five seconds!
+Remember, most clients will sum up your voicing talents in just five seconds!
 If you have to fake showreel content, don't mention real names or use commercial music.

 Social media is a public platform and you run the risk of being charged for using them.